Xeronaus/Cedaruke/README.md

 - [Cetadune](https://github.com/Xeron590/CetadustryCetadune/releases)

 # Message Me
-If you want to Message me AKA Xeron590/Xeronian Scariant, you can do it on discord!
+If you want to Message me AKA Xeron590/Xeronaus Scariant, you can do it on discord!

-Discord: xeronian_scariant
+Discord: xeronaus

 # Contribution
 You can contribute to Cetadustry by: